keks24/raspberry-pi-luks/README.md

 ```

 ### Configuring the bootloader
-Boot into `Raspbian` of the Raspberry Pi, where the `root partition` should be re-encrypted and change the `boot order` of the `bootloader`:
+Boot into `Debian` of the Raspberry Pi, where the `root partition` should be re-encrypted and change the `boot order` of the `bootloader`:
 ```bash
 $ rpi-eeprom-config --edit
 #BOOT_ORDER=0xf41